mapbox/node-zipfile/README.md

     $ git clone git://github.com/springmeyer/node-zipfile.git
     $ cd node-zipfile

+  If you installed libzip in a custom location then configure like:

+    $ configure --libzip=/opt/local

+  Otherwise /usr/ and /usr/local will be searched for libzip:

     $ ./configure
     $ make
     $ sudo make install
     $ ./test.js

   Make sure the node modules are on your path:

     export NODE_PATH=/usr/local/lib/node/